Mission: To protect and enhance the natural resources of the district and to educate the public about natural resource concerns

 - Continue representation in the Clark Fork Settlement Agreement.

-- Continue sponsorship of grants associated with the enhancement and protection of fish, wildlife, and streams.
+- Continue sponsorship of grants and funding contracts associated with the enhancement and protection of fish, wildlife, and streams.

 - Continue representation on the Aquatic Invasive Plants Task Force